Kyoku57/gildedRosePythonVersion/README.md

 # Gilded Rose Kata (>Python version<)

-This example was change in Python.
+This example is the second exercice from CodeStory translated in Python.
 To obtain the origin code, please download the official git repository https://github.com/dgageot/CodeStoryStep2

 Have Fun